 Water sector’s support for family violence reforms

-The Essential Services Commission (ESC) has been working with water corporations to improve support for customers affected by family violence in line with a recommendation from the Victorian Royal Commission into Family Violence.
-Water corporations must now have and implement a family violence policy.
-Each water corporation’s policy includes:
+The Essential Services Commission has been working with water corporations to improve support for customers affected by family violence, following a recommendation from the Victorian Royal Commission into Family Violence.
+Every water corporation must now have a family violence policy that includes:

 - training and support for staff

 - secure handling of information for the safety of customers

 - debt management, payment support and service continuity for affected customers

 - a means of referring affected customers to specialist family violence services.

 Water corporations and the Commission are now focused on the best ways to meet these requirements and establish them across the sector.
 The Essential Services Commission will monitor and report on whether the water businesses have carried out their family violence policies.

 Photo: Ciara Sterling, Head of Community Inclusion, has led Yarra Valley Water's (YVW) response to the Royal Commission and was awarded Australian Water Association Professional of the Year 2018 for her efforts.
 YWV trains all Customer Contact Centre staff in domestic violence awareness and established a specially trained Customer Support team to manage customers at risk due to family violence.
 Courtesy YVW.

 We dared the water businesses to think big and … challenged the water businesses to work with their customers to find the best ways to deliver real service improvements while also saving customers hundreds of millions of dollars over the next five years